srobo/srcomp-mixtape/README.rst

     The source being controlled the option "Close file when inactive" needs to be set to allow the source to be changed when not active.
   - ``scene_name``: the name of the "Scene" within OBS Studio that contains the above Source.
     The scene being transitioned to needs "Transition Override > Fade" selected so there is a fade.
-  - ``preload_time``: the period, in seconds, before a video is played that it should be loaded and transitioned to.
+  - ``preload_time``: the duration, in seconds, before a video is played that it should be loaded and transitioned to.

 Track configuration
 -------------------